AdityaBhujade/MetaCore_complete/README.md

 ## 🏥 Overview

-MedLab Pro is a comprehensive Laboratory Management System designed to streamline laboratory operations, patient management, and test result tracking.
+MetaCore is a comprehensive Laboratory Management System designed to streamline laboratory operations, patient management, and test result tracking.
 Built with modern web technologies, it provides an intuitive interface for healthcare professionals to manage patient data, conduct tests, and generate reports efficiently.

 ## ✨ Features